-- 1) Quantitative indicator - a) Changes in credit rating
+1) Quantitative indicator

 When the credit rating at the reporting date fell into the default level, it is determined as credit impairment.

 When the contract payment was overdue for more than 90 days at the reporting date, it is determined as credit impairment.
 Debt instruments that do not pay principal and interest according to issuance or transaction condition are determined to be credit impaired.